awsclemj/Notes/AWS/Security_Specialty/Logging_Monitoring.md

     * Rules and reports built-in to Inspector
     * Best practice, common compliance standards, and vulnerability analysis
   * Provides recommendations for resolving issues

-#### Best practices
-* Configure max visibility (all regions, all resources)
-* Store history and snapshots in a secured S3 bucket
-* Use CW Events to filter AWS Config notifications and take action
-* Turn on periodic snapshots with min frequency of once per day
-* Author custom rules with AWS Config Rule Development Kit (RDK)

 ### Trusted Advisor
 * Best practice recommendation engine that provides proactive real-time guidance